 What Are the Validations?

-Validation is the set of rules which we define on the input fields on the webform page.
-We have certain types of validations which we can use as per the user requirements:
+Validation is the set of rules that we define for the input fields on the webform page.
+We have certain types of validations that we can use as per the user's requirements:

 1. Client-Side Validation